Virginia Tech® home

 • Developing effective communication strategies

-While mediation can be appropriate and very helpful in many different situations, it is not appropriate in all cases.
-Generally, mediation is not appropriate where there is a history of any kind of physical, sexual, or emotional violence or abuse between the parties.
-Mediation is also not appropriate where any of the parties are unable to be in the same physical space with the other party or parties.
-Please, contact our office to determine if your situation might be appropriate for mediation.
+While informal resolution can be appropriate and very helpful in many different situations, it is not appropriate in all cases.
+Generally, it is not appropriate where there is a history of any kind of physical, sexual, or emotional violence or abuse between the parties.
+Please, contact our office to determine if your situation might be appropriate for informal resolution.

-Since mediation requires all parties to voluntarily participate in the process, noone, including a supervisor, could make anybody participate in a mediation.
+Since informal resolution requires all parties to voluntarily participate in the process, no one, including a supervisor, could make anybody participate in the process.

 Henry Yampolsky, J.D.